Applications of Grassmannian flows to coagulation systems: Coarsening, depinning, multiple merger and other examples

 Note here, as in Examples~\ref{ex:coarseningmodel} and \ref{ex:DerridaRetaux}, we replace $1+\qf(s;t)$ by $\qf=\qf(s;t)$.
 We observe that with this precription, the function $\qf=\qf(s;t)$ also satisfies the heat equation $\pa_t\qf=\nu\pa_s^2\qf$, and further, the definition of $\qf$ is equivalent to $\pf=2\nu\pa_s\qf$.
-By direct computation, taking the time derivative of the third linear relation above and utilising these relations, the function $\gf=\gf(s;t)$ can be shown to satisfy the viscous Burgers partial differential equation above provided $\qf(s;t)\neq0$.
-We augment the prescription with the initial conditions $\pf(s;0)=\gf_0(s)$ and,
+By direct computation, $\gf=\gf(s;t)$ can be shown to satisfy the viscous Burgers equation above provided $\qf(s;t)\neq0$.
+We augment the prescription with the initial conditions $\pf(s;0)=\gf_0(s)$ and $\qf(s;0)=-(1/2\nu)\int_s^\infty\gf_0(\sigma)\,\rd\sigma$.
 Hence, provided $\gf_0$ is not identically zero, then for a short time at least $\qf=\qf(s;t)$ will also be non-zero.
-However, we can say more.
-The third lnear, algebraic equation for $\gf$ implies $\gf=2\nu\pa_s\log\qf$, which is the \emph{Cole--Hopf transformation}.
-Hence a unique solution exists globally in time since $\qf=\qf(s;t)$ is a solution to the heat equation---say assuming initial data $g_0=g_0(x)$ for its Laplace transform $\gf_0=\gf_0(s)$ is analytic for $\mathrm{Re}(s)\geqslant0$.
-Consequently, there is a unique global solution to the original pre-Laplace equation we considered.
-This result is the analogue of that in Beck~\textit{et al.\/}~\cite[Remark~8]{BDMS1}. \end{example} \begin{remark}[Madelung transform] This transform takes solutions $w=w(x,t)$ to the Schr\"odinger equation
+Indeed, the third linear, algebraic equation for $\gf$ implies $\gf=2\nu\pa_s\log\qf$, i.e.\/ the \emph{Cole--Hopf transformation}.
+Hence a unique solution exists globally in time since $\qf=\qf(s;t)$ is a solution to the heat equation---say assuming initial data $g_0=g_0(x)$ for its Laplace transform $\gf_0=\gf_0(s)$ is analytic in $\CC_+$.
+Consequently, there is a unique global solution to the pre-Laplace equation above.
+This result is the analogue of that in Beck~\textit{et al.\/}~\cite[Remark~8]{BDMS1}. \end{example}